 Strangled to death, like a seagull eating a water-bottle cap.
 Stricken with cancer; choked out the same way poison takes over a smoker’s lungs.
 Proof there are some things that should not be digested.

 Just like smokers, the human race is in denial about the state of the planet’s health.

 Not science-fiction.
 This is a very distinct possibility.
 Probability.

-So … yall out there drinking Starbucks lattes with the big whip-cream-holding bubbles on the top — toast yourselves to remember when.
-Because it might all be over sooner than we think.
+So … it might all be over sooner than we think.

-After all, unexpected cataclysms are as common in nature as gradual change and slow death.
+After all, unexpected cataclysms are as common in nature as gradual change and slow demise.

 If one is the conscious sort, it’s hard not to feel nearly psychotic with guilt every time one throws away a piece of trash.
 Washing the dishes in such a water-conserving way as to seem obsessive-compulsive to the viewers just tuning in…We have our reasons for washing dishes this way, even though there seems to be plenty of water.
 WE HAVE OUR REASONS.

-Who wants to actively bitch and complain without offering some sort of solution, even if it’s only random and rambly?:
+Who wants to complain without offering some sort of solution, even if it’s only random and rambly?: